sghctoma/wwwacerda/README.md

 order place if Lacerda travels this round.
 The secondary is to be used in case the primary is already occupied by the human player.
 The lack of these markers on the card indicates that Lacerda does not use the Shuttle this round.

+**DISCLAIMER**: I've put together this project to streamline my solo games a bit, and a web application seemed the most reasonable choice.
+That said, I'm not a web developer, so the code might not be as pretty as it should be.
+Neither is the application itself: the card images are made from a photo taken with my cellphone...
+I also didn't want to torture myself with measuring pixels and calculating positions, so every layer is a full-sized image.
+Interactions with the app are not that frequent (once in a round), so this should not be a real problem though.
+To summarize: it's a working, but quick&dirty solution.